danialfarid/ng-file-upload/README.md

  Make sure when the file is fully uploaded without any error/abort this endpoint returns zero for the file size if you want to let the user to upload the same file again.
 Or you Optionally you could have a restart endpoint to set that back to zero to allow re-uploading the same file.
- `resumeChunkSize` is to upload the file in chunks to the server.
+ * Optionally you can specify `resumeChunkSize` to upload the file in chunks to the server.
 This will allow uploading to GAE or other servers that have file size limitation and trying to upload the whole request before passing it for internal processing.
+ When you provide this value the requests will have these three extra fields:
+ `chunckSize`, `chunkNumber` zero starting, and `totalSize` to help the server to write the uploaded chunk to the correct position.
  Uploading in chunks could slow down the overall upload time specially if the chunk size is too small.

 ##<a name="old_browsers"></a> Old browsers